lvn/hermes/readme.md

 The program will read in the input file as a tilemap, and try to find a path from (`start_x`, `start_y`) to (`end_x`, `end_y`) using the selected algorithm.
 The program will output a list of points representing the calculated optimal path from (`start_x`, `start_y`) to (`end_x`, `end_y`).

 ### The Input File
 By standard, the program takes as input a plaintext file, representing a tilemap.
-Each tile is a number representing the cost to move into that tile, but 'X' represents an impassible tile.
+Each tile is a number representing the cost to move into that tile, but '0' and 'X' represent impassible tiles.
 Every character that is not previously mentioned will also be interpreted as `X`.
 The upper left corner of the map is the origin (0,0), the positive x-direction is to the right, and the positive y-direction is down.

 The following is an example of a 6x4 grid:
 ```
-000000
-0X1031
-0X2210
-001011
+111111
+1X1131
+1X2211
+111111
 ```

 ### Algorithms
-(not all of these are implemented at the moment.)
 * `bfs` or `breadth-first-search` - [Breadth-first search](http://en.wikipedia.org/wiki/Breadth-first_search).
 * `dijkstra` - [Dijkstra's algorithm](http://en.wikipedia.org/wiki/Dijkstra's_algorithm).
 * `greedy-bfs` or `greedy-best-first-search` - Greedy heuristic variant of [best-first search](http://en.wikipedia.org/wiki/Best-first_search).
 * `a-star` - the [A* search algorithm](http://en.wikipedia.org/wiki/A*_search_algorithm).

-### Using Hermes as a Module